tobsirl/AWS-Certified-DevOps-Engineer/README.md

 ## DynamoDB Global Tables

+DynamoDB Global Tables provides multi-master global replication of DynamoDB tables which can be used for performance, HA or DR/BC reasons.

 - Global tables provides multi-master cross-region replication
 - Tables are created in multiple regions and added to the same global table (becoming replica tables)
 - Last writer wins is used for conflict resolution